EliRahmati/IngreRecipe/README.md

 sh ./build.sh
 ```

-It should be noted that we have used react-router-dom library for frontend routes and this causes some deficaulties in deployment.
+It should be noted that we have used react-router-dom library for frontend routes and this causes some difficulties in deployment.
 We define "Redirect and Rewrite Rules" in render.com to redirect all routes "/*" to "/index.html" with "Rewrite" action.
 It will allow the react-router-dom library manages the routes internally.
 The latest version of the website is running on [https://ingrerecipe.onrender.com/](https://ingrerecipe.onrender.com)

 # Recources